knative/docs/blog/articles/event-drive-app-knative-eventing-kogito.md

 | ------------- | ------------- | ------------- |
 | abrennan89    | 2020-12-09    | :+1:          |

 [Kogito](https://kogito.kie.org/) is a platform for the development of cloud-native business automation applications.
-Kogito is designed targeting cloud-native architectures, and it comes with a series of features to make it easy for architects and developers to create business applications.
+It is designed targeting cloud-native architectures, and it comes with a series of features to make it easy for architects and developers to create business applications.

 Kogito implements the [CNCF Serverless Workflow Project](https://github.com/serverlessworkflow/specification), which is a specification for defining workflow models that orchestrate event-driven, serverless applications.
 It focuses on defining a vendor-neutral, platform-independent, and declarative workflow model for orchestrating services that can be used across multiple cloud and container platforms.
 To date, the Serverless Workflow specification is a CNCF sandbox project.